CenterForTheBuiltEnvironment/comfort_tool/docs/contributing/contributing.md

 ## Deploying

+We are deploying the tool using Google Cloud Run.
+The project is automatically deployed when you push to `master` the commit message includes the word `bump version`.
+Check the GitHub action in the folder `./.github/workflows/deploy.yml` for more information about how we build and deploy the application.

-We are deploying the tool using Google Cloud Run, you can deploy it to Google Cloud Run using the following command:
+Alternatively, you can deploy a new version of the tool to Google Cloud Run using the following command:

 ```
 gcloud builds submit --tag gcr.io/comfort-327718/comfort-tool  --project=comfort-327718